akash-network/docs/providers/akash-provider-troubleshooting/gpu-provider-troubleshooting.md

 ## CUDA Drivers Fabric Manager

-* In rare circumstances it has been found that the CUDA Drivers Fabric Manager needs to be installed on worker nodes hosting GPU resources
+* In some circumstances it has been found that the CUDA Drivers Fabric Manager needs to be installed on worker nodes hosting GPU resources (e.g. non-PCIe GPU configurations such as those using SXM form factors)
 * If the output of the `torch.cuda.is_available()` command - covered in prior section in this doc - is an error condition, consider installing the CUDA Drivers Fabric Manager to resolve issue
 * Frequently encountered error message encounter when issue exists:\
   \